Elihu N. Root, MD Award for Excellence in Patient Care

 James L. Smith Award is an annual award named for the late Dr. James Smith, who was the chairman of the Kelsey-Seybold ENT department for many years as well as a former chairman of the Board of Directors of the Clinic.
 This prize, established through generosity of Mrs. Mimi Dompier and the Bob and Vivian Smith Foundation, will be given to the senior ENT resident deemed most worthy by the Kelsey-Seybold clinical staff.

-Both J. Charles Dickson Award and James L. Smith Award are announced together by the Baylor College of Medicine Department of Otorhinolaryngology and Communicative Sciences.
+Both J. Charles Dickson, MD Award and James L. Smith, MD Award are announced together by the Baylor College of Medicine Department of Otorhinolaryngology and Communicative Sciences.